microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sitepage_publish.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Publish the latest version of a [sitePage][] resource, which makes the version of the page available to all users.
 If the page is checked out, check in the page and publish it.
+If the page is checked out to the caller of this API, the page is automatically checked in and then published.

 [sitePage]: ../resources/sitePage.md